Create an issuer¶

 MARION_DOCUMENT_ISSUER_CHOICES_CLASS = "apps.shop.defaults.ShopDocumentIssuerChoices"

-Only issuers listed in the ShopDocumentIssuerChoices
+Only issuers listed in the ShopDocumentIssuerChoices can be used in the

 current Django project.
 If you need more issuers, you should declare them in

-enum-like object or declare a new enum listing
+the ShopDocumentIssuerChoices enum-like object or declare a new enum listing

 all allowed issuers for your project.